Bible Reference: Judges chapter 17 and 18.

 Sometime later, 600 Danite men and their families migrated northward from their tribal lands east and south of Ephraim.
 They passed into the hill country of Ephraim and came to Micah’s house.
 They took the graven image, molten image, ephod, and teraphim from the house.
 When the Levite protested the theft of the idols, the Danites proposed that he come with them.
 The Danites argued that it was better to be a priest to a tribe than a priest in a man’s home.
 The Levite agreed; his heart was glad.
 He took the ephod, teraphim, and graven images and went with the Danites.

 When the Danites arrived in Laisch in northern Canaan, they conquered the local people.
 They set up the graven images as their gods.
 Jonathan and his sons were the priests for the Danites.
 The Bible identified Jonathan as the son of Gershom who was the son of Moses (Judges 18:30-31).
-An occasional Bible scholar disputed that Jonathan was the young Levite who lived in Micah’s house; however, probably Jonathan was the young Levite priest.
 The story of Micah’s young priest is contiguous with the story of Micah priest creating one story of a young Levite searching and finding a job.
 Both the young Levite and Jonathan were Levites, but ineligible to be priests because they were not descendants of Aaron.

 Pondering Relationships: Perhaps the young Levite made the choices he did because he did not know any better.
 He was raised in Bethlehem and not among Levites where he would have learned Mosaic Law.
 He thought that all Levites could be priests, not just descendants of Aaron.
 Further, Micah consecrated one priest, surely he could consecrate a second.